 What are atopic dermatitis symptoms and signs?

-Although symptoms may vary from person to person, the most common symptoms are dry, itchy, red skin.
-Itch is the grand hallmark of the disease.
-Typical affected skin areas include the folds of the arms, the back of the knees, wrists, face, and hands.
-Less commonly there may be cracks behind the ears, and various other rashes on any part of the body.
+Although symptoms and signs may vary from person to person, the most common symptoms are dry, itchy, red skin.
+Itch is the hallmark of the disease.
+Typically, affected skin areas include the folds of the arms, the back of the knees, wrists, face, and neck.

-The itchy feeling is an important factor in atopic dermatitis, because scratching and rubbing in response to itching worsen the skin inflammation that is characteristic of this disease.
+The itchiness is an important factor in atopic dermatitis, because scratching and rubbing can worsen the skin inflammation that is characteristic of this disease.
 People with atopic dermatitis seem to be more sensitive to itching and feel the need to scratch longer in response.
 They develop what is referred to as the "itch-scratch" cycle.
 The extreme itchiness of the skin causes the person to scratch, which in turn worsens the itch, and so on.
 Itching is particularly a problem during sleep, when conscious control of scratching decreases and the absence of other outside stimuli makes the itchiness more noticeable.
-Many patients also notice worsening of their itch in the early evening when they get home from work or school when there are less external stimuli to keep them occupied.